CSCfi/csc-user-guide/docs/apps/minimap2.md

 ## Example batch script for Puhti

-In Puhti, minimap2 jobs should be run as batch jobs.
-Below is a sample batch job file, for running a minimap2 paired end alignment in Puhti.
+On Puhti, minimap2 jobs should be run as batch jobs.
+Below is a sample batch job file, for running a minimap2 paired end alignment on Puhti.

 ```text